peter-winter/constexpr-parser/readme.md

 }
 ```

 Now when no argument specified it prints the compile time result of parsing "1, 2, 3".
-It is 6, btw.

 ```sh
 g++ readme_example.cpp -std=c++17 -o example && example
 ```
 should print the number 6.

 If the ```example_text``` variable was an invalid input, the code ```cres.value()```
 would throw, because the ```cres``` is of type ```std::optional<int>``` with no value.